G2P-Connect/common/assessments/README.md

 G2P Connect's Technology Assessment Framework (TAF) is an open source effort to enable Government-2-Person (G2P) Digital Payments enabling end-2-end systems to perform self and formal assessments by an independent or well known certification agencies.

-The primary goal of G2P Conncet's TAF is to help assess matruity of each DPG, Proprietary/Existing solutions for functional completeness with respect to G2P scope and for technical architecture, design.
+Primary goal of TAF is to help assess the maturity of G2P components and/or solutions for functional completeness with respect to G2P scope and for technical architecture, design.

 The key stakeholders and goals of Technology Assessments Framework are:
 | # | Stakeholder | Goal |